-Deputy Chairman and Non Executive Director Pobort Aitkon from Brookfold Park was a direct
+Deputy Chairman and Non Executive Director

 Robert Aitken from Brookfield Park was a director of Employment Commercial and Companies Division at Treasury Solicitors.
 Robert has worked for the Department of Health as a lawyer.
 He is a trustee of Coram, the UK's first-ever children's charity and was a trustee of the English National Opera Benevolent Fund.
 As a local resident, Robert was a churchwarden and is now on the PCC at St Anne's in Highgate.